Projects

 I have no idea what awaits me onstage tonight, but I know that the curtain will rise, and it will fall.

-Opening image from “Where We Die”– photo by David Caldwell
+Opening image from “Where We Die” – photo by David Caldwell

-What a ride this project has been – and it’s not over yet!
 Where We Die SOLD OUT its debut show at the Barcelona Fringe on November 4th!
 But it wasn’t all sunshine and rainbows…

 Just days before our premiere, we unfortunately had to part ways with a cast member which resulted in some quick and dirty reconstructive surgery to the text.
 As we couldn’t replace the actor on such short notice, I made last minute edits to cut the character entirely from the piece.
 The cast pushed through but their nerves did, understandably, get the better of them in a couple of instances.
 But overall the show was well-received by audiences, some of whom quickly purchased another ticket to come back and see it again!